 There is an ongoing outbreak of infectious syphilis affecting young Aboriginal and Torres Strait Islander people, predominately aged between 15 and 29 years, living in northern, central, western and southern Australia.

-Current outbreak data to 31 December 2018 are attached in the surveillance report below.
+Current outbreak data to 31 May 2019 is included in the surveillance report below.
 For historical data, please refer to the Reports section below.

 The Australian Health Protection Principal Committee (AHPPC) Governance Group has developed a National strategic approach for an enhanced response to the disproportionately high rates of STI and BBV in Aboriginal and Torres Strait Islander people (Strategic Approach).

 This is working to address the disproportionately high rates of syphilis and other Blood-Borne Viruses (BBV) and Sexually Transmissible Infections (STI) in regional and remote Indigenous communities.

 The Strategic Approach was endorsed by the Australian Health Ministers’ Advisory (AHMAC) Council on 8 December 2017.